genevate/style_guides/programming/basic.md

 0. Method - A named, concrete, implementation for which a responsibility may be fullfilled.
 There can be many methods for a single responsibility.

+## Command-Query Separation (CQS)

+* Specifies that methods should be categorized as follows:
+    * **Queries**: Answer a result without changing the observable system state (i.e. no side side effects).
+Also means that queries can be chained (in any order) without consequences.
+    * **Commands** (a.k.a. modifiers/mutators): Change the system state but do not answer a result.
+* Caveats:
+    * Adhering strictly to this principal makes popping values off a collection, for example, cumbersome because two steps are involved to answer the value to be removed AND changing the state of the collection.
+Being able simply *pop* a value off a collection (which answers the value and changes state) in one step is very convenient.

 ## The Law of Demeter (LoD)

 0. Assume no knowledge of an object's internal structure.